Veetla Vishesham

 Veetla Vishesham is a 2022 Indian Tamil-language comedy drama film directed by RJ Balaji and NJ Saravanan.
 It is a remake of the 2018 Hindi film Badhaai Ho.
-The film, starring Balaji, Sathyaraj and Urvasi, was produced by Boney Kapoor.
+The film, starring Balaji, Sathyaraj and Urvasi, was produced by Boney Kapoor under the banner of Zee Studios.

 Filming took place between March and August 2021.
 The film was released in theatres on 17 June 2022.
 It received positive reviews from critics and audiences and became a commercial success.

 Plot

-Ilango is 26 years old and works as a biology teacher at a school.
-He is in a stable relationship with Sowmya, who is the school owner’s daughter.
+Ilango, a 26 years old man who is working as a biology teacher in a senior secondary school, is also in stable relationship with Sowmya, his schoolmate and the only daughter of the school owner.
 Her mother likes him and approves of their relationship.
-His father, Unnikrishnan ‘Unni’, is a middle-aged man working in the railways.
+His father, Unnikrishnan ‘Unni’, is a middle-aged man working as a TTE in Southern railways.
 His mother, Krishnaveni, is a typical housewife.
-His younger brother, Anirudh ‘Ani’, is a high-school student.
-His family resides in the railway quarters, near the train station.
+His younger brother, Anirudh ‘Ani’, is a higher secondary student of same school.
+His family resides in the railway quarters, adjacent to Coimbatore Junction train station.
 Ilango’s grandmother always quarrels with Krishnaveni and dominates over her son, Unni.
 One day, she taunts Krishnaveni, who gets hurt by her comments.
-Unni consoles his wife and gets intimate.
+Unni consoles his wife and they get intimate.

 17 weeks later, Krishnaveni realises she is pregnant after visiting the doctor.
 She decides not to abort the child.
 So Unni announces Krishnaveni’s third pregnancy to the family.
 The two sons are embarrassed and start to avoid their parents, friends, and society out of fear of being ridiculed.
 Unni also tells his mother about Krishnaveni's pregnancy, and his mother responds that they must deal with whatever God's desires are.
 The next day, Unni's mother makes a big scene and asks Krishnaveni to do some tedious work because she was not wearing her hearing aids the night before when Unni broke the news to her.
+While Ilango confesses this to Sowmya, she accepts this in a sportive way and consoles Ilango to accept his parents decision.